humanmade/altis-cloud/docs/dns-configuration.md

 ![Screenshot of the Domains settings panel](./assets/domain-list.png)

+> **Note:** If you do not see the Domains settings panel in your Altis Dashboard, it may be because self-service domain management is disabled for your environment.
+In this case, please [contact Altis support](support://new) to request domain changes or enable this feature.

 ## Adding a domain

 Adding a new domain to Altis is a three step process.